fabri1983/signaling_server/README.md

 [Dockerfile.java11](src/main/docker/Dockerfile.java11) file both define a multi layer image, so next time image build is fired it only updates application code.
 Script **docker-build.<bat|sh>** is moved to `target` folder during maven life cycle.
-It decompress the WAR file and creates the multi layer Docker image.
+It decompress the JAR file and creates the multi layer Docker image.
 Keep an eye on the context size sent to Docker's context:
 ```bash
 Sending build context to Docker daemon  36.12MB   (this is the size with all libs)